RECOM and Artificial Intelligence in Power Electronics

 Fig. 3: Two possible distributed power solutions for the AGV board: centralized and distributed

 Both power supply power tree solutions shown in Figure 3 deliver the same end results.
 The top distributed solution uses more DC/DC converter modules which is highly efficient but not cheap.
-The bottom centralized solution uses more low-cost low-dropout (LDO) regulators than the upper solution but has higher conversion losses.
+The bottom centralized solution uses more cost-effective low-dropout (LDO) regulators than the upper solution but has higher conversion losses.
 Is maximum overall efficiency the most important factor to give the longest possible battery life?
 Or is cost the most important criterion?
 Or is there another power tree arrangement that would give a more optimal solution delivering good efficiency at a reasonable cost?
 There are CAD software programs available that can help experienced designers select the right sockets in the power supply tree based on given technical specifications, but artificial intelligence can improve this process to allow less experienced power engineers to find the most optimal solution with the best performance at the lowest cost.

 RECOM is partnering with an A.I. software company that is developing such an automated design platform to offer targeted solutions.
 The A.I. algorithm will intuitively capture the functional requirements of the application, automatically generate the project design, schematics, and documentation, and select the optimum components to streamline the design to best meet the project parameters.